 IP68 is the highest rating you can get when it comes to protecting your phone from foreign objects (solid resistance goes up to a high of 6 while liquids are marked on a scale of 0-8, with bigger numbers equalling better protection).

 A rating of 6 implies the object is dust tight and won’t allow any dust in, while the 8 means the phone is protected against the effects of permanent submersion in water (well, for 30 minutes), at a depth of up to 1.5 metres.

 So, how is this good for you IRL?
-You can text in the rain, spill your glass of water over that gorgeous, new bezel-less S8 screen and drop your phone in the toilet…. and it will still be OK (if not, you’ve got Three Rescue insurance to save you, right?)
+You can text in the rain, spill your glass of water over the screen and drop your phone in the toilet… and it’ll still be OK (if not, you’ve got Three Rescue to save you, right?)